 Population and ethnic group

-As of the end of 2018, Zhuoni County has a total population of 110,700.
+As of end of 2018, Zhuoni County has a total population of 110,700.
 Zhuoni County is a multi-ethnic settlement area dominated by Tibetans;

 During Neolithic period, it was Qiang tribes area

-In the Qing Dynasty, Tusi(chieftain) system begun to rule this region, and it was under the jurisdiction of Taozhou Qianhusuo
+In Qing Dynasty, Tusi(chieftain) system begun to rule this region, and it was under the jurisdiction of Taozhou Qianhusuo

-In 1950, Zhuoni Autonomous Region Working Committee and Zhuoni Autonomous Region Administrative Committee were established, under the Minxian Prefecture of Gansu Province.
+In 1950, Zhuoni Autonomous Region Working Committee and Zhuoni Autonomous Region Administrative Committee were established, under Minxian Prefecture of Gansu Province.

 In 1958, Zhuoni county was merged together with Lintan county to be Lintan County.